Skip to main content

 • Only seek medical advice from your healthcare professional like a doctor or registered WOCN (Wound, Ostomy, and Continence Nurse)

 Are you looking for a reliable ostomy supply company?
 Get in touch with 180 Medical’s team of trained, friendly Ostomy Specialists today.
-We’ll gladly help you find the right ostomy products that can suit your unique needs.
+We’ll gladly help you find the right ostomy products that suit your needs.

 We’re always excited to hear from our customers about what adventures they’re experiencing in their new lives as ostomates.
 Many of them participate in all kinds of fun activities like tennis, volleyball, and karate.
 We even have a gentleman in his 80s who pole-vaults, a minor league baseball player, skydivers, and marathon runners!